 Several self-report questionnaires and inventories are used to assess for BPD symptoms.
 These include:

-- Personality Assessment Inventory (PAI): Although not specific to BPD, the PAI assesses a wide range of personality and psychopathology constructs, including borderline features.
+• Personality Assessment Inventory (PAI): Although not one of the specific tests for borderline personality disorder, the PAI assesses a wide range of personality and psychopathology constructs, including borderline features.

 Structured Clinical Interviews: